Laotian Civil War: 1973–1974

-Taking of Vientiane
+Fall of Vientiane

 In March 1975 the North Vietnamese began their final military offensive in South Vietnam, which by the end of April carried them to victory with the fall of Saigon.
 Thirteen days earlier the Khmer Rouge army had captured Phnom Penh.
 The Pathēt Lao now knew that victory was within reach, and with the Vietnam War over the North Vietnamese authorised the seizure of power in Laos.
 Pathēt Lao forces on the Plain of Jars supported by North Vietnamese heavy artillery and other units began advancing westward.

 In late April, the Pathēt Lao took the government outpost at Sala Phou Khoum crossroads which opened up Route 13 to a Pathēt Lao advance toward Muang Kassy.
 For the non-Pathēt Lao elements in the government, compromise seemed better than allowing what had happened in Cambodia and South Vietnam to happen in Laos.
 A surrender was thought to be better than a change of power by force.

-In the city of Savannakhet, border at Mekong River on opposite side Thailand, several Pathet Laos underground organization members launched smaller uprising revolution against current Laotian right-wing leaders.
-The small uprising revolution started shortly after the enjoyable Laotian New Year festivity.
-Around late May 1975, after South Vietnamese government collapsed to VC, Savannakhet residents, as well as college students, joined the political rally to praise the support of new political shift toward Pathet Laos.
-Most of Royal Laotian troops couldn't quelled the main demonstrations.
-On May 31, 1975, the largely Pathet Laos troops arrived at Savannakhet without bloodshed battle at the provincial capital.
-Presumably, some handful Laotian residents from Savannakhet, as well as right wing political members, fled to Thailand by boat either before or during Pathet Lao swift takeover.
+In the city of Savannakhet, on the border with Thailand along the Mekong River, several Pathet Lao underground organization members launched an uprising against its right-wing leaders.
+The uprising started shortly after the Laotian New Year festivity.
+Around late May 1975, after the South Vietnamese government collapsed to the communists, Savannakhet residents, as well as college students, joined the political rally to praise the support of new political shift toward Pathet Lao.
+Most of Royal Laotian troops were unable to quell the main demonstrations.
+On May 31, 1975, the largely Pathet Lao troops arrived at Savannakhet without bloodshed at the provincial capital.
+Presumably, a handful of residents from Savannakhet, as well as right wing political members, fled to Thailand by boat either before or during a swift Pathet Lao takeover.
 The Pathet Lao soldiers and high-ranking officials marched north to target Vientiane as anti-monarchy protests raged in Vientiane.

 Demonstrations broke out in Vientiane, denouncing the rightists and demanding political change.
 Rightist ministers resigned from the government and fled the country, followed by senior Royal Lao Army commanders.
 A Pathēt Lao minister took over the defence portfolio, removing any chance of the Army resisting the Pathēt Lao takeover.
 Prime Minister Souvanna Phouma, dreading further conflict and apparently trusting Souphanouvong's promises of a moderate policy, gave instructions that the Pathēt Lao were not to be resisted, and the U.S. began to withdraw its diplomatic personnel.